djviodes/web-sprint-challenge-intro-to-react/README.md

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    Side effects are things that affect something outside of the scope of the current function that is being executed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions